holtgrewe/tracdox/trac-sphinx/source/Tutorial/Iterators.rst

    :fragment: standard-iterators

 Next we will use :dox:`RootedIteratorConcept Rooted Iterators`.
-Since :dox:`RootedIteratorConcept Rooted Iterators` know their container, the functions :dox:`RootedIteratorConcept#goBegin goBegin` and :dox:`RootedIteratorConcept#atEnd atEnd` do not need to get the container as an argument.
+Since :dox:`RootedIteratorConcept Rooted Iterators` know their container, the functions :dox:`RootedRandomAccessIteratorConcept#goBegin goBegin` and :dox:`RootedIteratorConcept#atEnd atEnd` do not need to get the container as an argument.
 The following example prints for each element of the :dox:`Dna5String Dna5 String` ``genome`` its complement:

 .. includefrags:: core/demos/tutorial/iterators/sequence_iterator_demo.cpp